-> Pressure sensitivity is a check box in your tablet driver software that allows you to increase or decrease the size of your brush depending on how hard you press on the pen.
+Pressure sensitivity is a check box in your tablet driver software that allows you to increase or decrease your brush size depending on how hard you press on the pen.

-It’s not available for all brands, so if it isn’t there, don’t worry about it.
+It’s not available for all brands, so don’t worry about it if it isn’t there.
 It’s just an extra feature, after all!

 If you are working on an Apple Ipad then pressure sensitivity for your Apple Pencil is installed by default.

-I create my digital paintings on an Ipad Pro, and I just love the way it is so responsive to how much pressure I put on the apple pencil.
+I create my digital paintings on an Ipad Pro, and I just love how it is responsive to how much pressure I put on the apple pencil.

 Don’t forget to stop occasionally and take a step back from what you’re doing (literally).

-This will help you gain perspective on your work and let you see things in a different light.
+All professional artists do this.
+This will help you gain perspective on your work and let you see things differently.

-You may notice something you had never seen before, for example; it’s always good to keep an open mind!
+For example, you may notice something you had never seen before; it’s always good to keep an open mind!

 Study the great artists out there and paint everything that excites you!

-If you are motivated by other people’s works, this is probably your best bet to improving your digital painting.
+If you are motivated by other people’s works, this is probably your best bet for improving your digital painting techniques.

-Study their techniques and imitate them as much as you can.
+Study the techniques of experienced artists and imitate them as much as you can.

 I’m not saying you shouldn’t paint your own ideas, but this is a great way to learn about how to create certain techniques and digital art styles.